Rethink. Refuse. Reduce. Reuse. Repurpose.

 In 2020, Nicole chose to streamline Urban Upcycle’s services, specialising in creating memorable and impactful experiences, all whilst spreading the rethink, reduce, reuse, repurpose message within our community, far and wide.

-Nicole is currently studying Cert IV in Environmental Management & Sustainability.
+In 2021, Nicole completed a Cert IV in Environmental Management & Sustainability.

 Alicia is a Bachelor-qualified Primary School teacher with experience in a range of educational settings.